Man convicted of killing woman out running in NYC park

 Phil Vetrano found his 30-year-old daughter's body, sexually abused and strangled, in August 2016 in a park where they often went for runs together.

+The attack redoubled the wariness of women who run alone, and it baffled investigators for a time.
 Lewis, 22, was arrested six months later.

 Authorities said his DNA was found on Vetrano's neck and cellphone and in a mixture of DNA under her fingernails.
 His own phone contained downloaded photos of the crime scene and searches for information about the case, police said.